rolling-scopes-school/tasks/react/modules/performance/README.md

 - Learn about **code splitting** and **lazy loading** to improve application load times.
 - Understand the impact of **reconciliation** and how to optimize it.
 - Learn about **virtualization** techniques to efficiently render large lists.
-- Know how to use performance monitoring tools to track and improve application performance.
+- Know how to use React Dev Tools track and improve application performance.

 ## Approximate Module Completion Time ⏱️